ChrisZZhong/chriszzhong.github.io/_posts/2024-01-10-Java-interview-problems.md

 JWT mainly contains three parts:

 - Header: `Hashing algorithm` used to sign the token.
 - Payload: contains the `claims` like userId, the permissions, etc.
 - Signature: is used to `verify` that the `sender` of the JWT and to ensure that the message wasn’t changed along the way.
 (Created by hashing the header and the payload with a secret key)

+## Cache - (stale data)

+Problem: When we update the data in the database, the cache is not updated.
+So the data in the cache is stale.

+- Set expiration times for cached items.
+- Use `@CacheEvict` to remove the cache when updating the data.
+- Use `@CachePut` to update the cache when updating the data.

 ## API Gateway

 API Gateway is a `single entry point` for all the microservices. `Route requests` to the appropriate microservice.
 It is not necessary, but it is good for `decoupling` and `load balancing` (round robin).

+## Microservices Debug (Logging & Distributed Tracing)

+- Centralized logging: `ELK` (Elasticsearch, Logstash, Kibana) to centralize the logs from different microservices.

+- Distributed tracing: `Zipkin`, use Zipkin to trace the request from the client to the microservices.

+When Bug happens, we can use the `traceId` to trace the request from the client to the microservices.
+Then we can use the `traceId` to search the logs in the ELK to find the bug.